Alan Watts: Early years

-Watts was born to middle-class parents in the village of Chislehurst, Kent (now south-east London), on 6 January 1915, living at Rowan Tree Cottage, 3 (now 5) Holbrook Lane.
+Watts was born to middle-class parents in Chislehurst, Kent on 6 January 1915, living at Rowan Tree Cottage, 3 (now 5) Holbrook Lane.
 Watts's father, Laurence Wilson Watts, was a representative for the London office of the Michelin tyre company.
 His mother, Emily Mary Watts (née Buchan), was a housewife whose father had been a missionary.
-With modest financial means, they chose to live in pastoral surroundings, and Watts, an only child, grew up playing at Brookside, learning the names of wild flowers and butterflies.
-Probably because of the influence of his mother's religious family the Buchans, an interest in "ultimate things" seeped in.
-It mixed with Watts's own interests in storybook fables and romantic tales of the mysterious Far East.
+With little money, they chose to live in the countryside, and Watts, an only child, learned the names of wild flowers and butterflies.
+Probably because of the influence of his mother's religious family, Watts became interested in spirituality.
+Watts was interested in storybook fables and romantic tales of the mysterious Far East.
+He attended The King's School Canterbury where he was a contemporary and friend of Patrick Leigh Fermor.

-Watts also later wrote of a mystical dream he experienced while ill with a fever as a child.
+Watts later wrote of a mystical dream he experienced while ill with a fever as a child.
 During this time he was influenced by Far Eastern landscape paintings and embroideries that had been given to his mother by missionaries returning from China.
 The few Chinese paintings Watts was able to see in England riveted him, and he wrote "I was aesthetically fascinated with a certain clarity, transparency, and spaciousness in Chinese and Japanese art.
 It seemed to float..."
-These works of art emphasised the participatory relationship of people in nature, a theme that stood fast throughout his life and one that he often wrote about.
-(See, for instance, the last chapter in The Way of Zen.)

 Buddhism

 By his own assessment, Watts was imaginative, headstrong, and talkative.
 He was sent to boarding schools (which included both academic and religious training of the "Muscular Christian" sort) from early years.
 Of this religious training, he remarked "Throughout my schooling, my religious indoctrination was grim and maudlin."

-Watts spent several holidays in France in his teen years, accompanied by Francis Croshaw, a wealthy Epicurean with strong interests in both Buddhism and exotic little-known aspects of European culture.
-It was not long afterward that Watts felt forced to decide between the Anglican Christianity he had been exposed to and the Buddhism he had read about in various libraries, including Croshaw's.
-He chose Buddhism, and sought membership in the London Buddhist Lodge, which was then run by the barrister and QC Christmas Humphreys, (who later became a judge at the Old Bailey).
+Watts spent several holidays in France in his teen years, accompanied by Francis Croshaw, a wealthy Epicurean with strong interests in both Buddhism and exotic, little-known aspects of European culture.
+Watts felt forced to decide between the Anglican Christianity he had been exposed to and the Buddhism he had read about in various libraries, including Croshaw's.
+He chose Buddhism, and sought membership in the London Buddhist Lodge, which was then run by the barrister and QC Christmas Humphreys (who later became a judge at the Old Bailey).
 Watts became the organization's secretary at 16 (1931).
 The young Watts explored several styles of meditation during these years.